jkenton/CapableOne/_posts/2021-03-29-st-james-infirmary.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QzcpUdBw7gs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-New Orleans has a very different relationship to death, and how to celebrate life.
-Holy Moly, what a good song.
+[*Ed: New Orleans has a very different relationship to death, and how to celebrate life.
+Holy Moly, what a good song.*]

 Lyrics: